RoadieHQ/roadie-backstage-plugins/CONTRIBUTING.md

 Contributions are welcome, and they are greatly appreciated!
 Every little bit helps, and credit will always be given. ❤️

-The Backstage GitHub Pull Requests plugin is released under the Apache 2.0 License, and original creations contributed to this repo are accepted under the same license.

-We aim to stick as closely as possible to the [contribution guidelines which apply to the Backstage project](https://github.com/backstage/backstage/blob/master/CONTRIBUTING.md).
+In general, we aim to stick as closely as possible to the [contribution guidelines which apply to the Backstage project](https://github.com/backstage/backstage/blob/master/CONTRIBUTING.md).
 If something is not covered in this document, please assume that the appropriate Backstage guideline will apply.

 ## Types of Contributions

+This repository will gather the plugins we have worked on, so contribution is more than welcome both in this repository, and in a scope of a particular plugin.

 ### Report bugs

 No one likes bugs.
-Report bugs as an issue [here](https://github.com/RoadieHQ/backstage-plugin-github-pull-requests/issues/new?assignees=&labels=bug&template=bug_template.md).
+Report bugs as an issue [here](https://github.com/RoadieHQ/roadie-backstage-plugins/issues/new?assignees=&labels=bug&template=bug_template.md).

 ### Fix bugs or build new features

 Look through the GitHub issues for bugs or problems that other users are having.
 If you're having a problem yourself, feel free to contribute a fix for us to review.

+### Add e2e test to monorepo

+We would like to prevent all the bugs from happening, but it is impossible.
+However, we can build strong e2e test which will make sure we are well aware of the problems and functionalities keep on working as expected.
+As we integrate more and more plugins, more and more tests will be needed.
+Contribute by writing some following guidelines in [E2E Tests](https://github.com/RoadieHQ/roadie-backstage-plugins/blob/main/E2E.md).

 ### Submit feedback

-The best way to send feedback is to file [an issue](https://github.com/RoadieHQ/backstage-plugin-github-pull-requests/issues/new).
+The best way to send feedback is to file [an issue](https://github.com/RoadieHQ/roadie-backstage-plugins/issues/new).

 If you are proposing a feature: